RishikeshEsargundi/ipl-ball-by-ball-analysis/README.md

 pip install -r requirements.txt

-Data files are not uploaded due to size constraints.
+Datasets used for this project are not uploaded due to size constraints.